martijndevries/HandwrittenEquationRendering/README.md

       Finally, the file equation_app.py contains a streamlit application that runs the code
 </li>
     <li> The directory <code>./CNN_model/</code> contains the trained efficientNetB0 model, used to make predictions on images of individual symbols, as well as a txt file with all the class labels in order </li>
        <li> The directory <code>./img_data/</code> is used for the image data that the model is trained on and that the pipeline is evaluated on.
 Because of storage space, only 3 handwritten equations by me are included, in <code>./img_data/handwritten/</code>.
-The other files are created in the data processing notebook </li>
+The other files and directories are created in the data processing notebook </li>
    <li> The directory <code>./figures</code> contains all the figures that are saved during the analysis in the notebooks, in .png formats </li>
     <li> The slides for the project presentation are in the file <code>equation_rendering_slides.pdf</code> </li>
 </ul>